- Simon Brewin

 Simon is an experienced non-executive director with expertise in governance, infrastructure and project management.
 Over a 35 year period he held executive roles at a number of Melbourne health organisations with a portfolio responsibility for strategic and service planning, clinical and non-clinical services, infrastructure, facilities and project management.

-Simon was appointed to the board of the Royal Victorian Eye and Ear hospital in July 2017 and is Chair of the Audit and Risk Committee and member of the quality Committee.
-He is a Fellow of the Australasian College of Health Service Management (past president Victorian Branch) and a Graduate of the Australia Institute of Company Directors.
+Simon was appointed to the board of the Royal Victorian Eye and Ear Hospital in 2017 and is Deputy Chair, Chair of the Audit and Risk Committee and member of the Quality & Safety Committee.
+He is also Deputy Chair of Uniting AgeWell and chair of the board Property & Development and Governance Committees.
+He is a past president of the Australasian College of Health Service Management (Victorian Branch) and a Graduate of the Australia Institute of Company Directors.

-Andrew Cowlishaw is an experienced finance executive, with 18 years’ experience across corporate finance, strategy and operations.
+Andrew is an experienced finance executive, with 21 years’ experience across corporate finance, strategy and operations.
 He is a Partner of Ernst & Young, where he leads the Melbourne Mergers & Acquisitions practice group.
 Andrew focuses on the healthcare, education and financial sponsors industry sectors.
-He has been a non-executive director of numerous private high growth companies and has worked extensively with management teams and boards in setting strategies and driving operational improvements.
+He has been a non executive director of numerous private high growth companies and has worked extensively with management teams and boards in setting strategies and driving operational improvements.

 Professor Andrew Cuthbertson AO